What Is Iron Deficiency Anemia?

 Your doctor will find out why your iron is low.
 Usually, you can treat iron deficiency anemia with supplements.
-Once your iron levels increase, you should start to feel better.
+Once your iron levels go up, you should start to feel better.

 Mild iron deficiency anemia often isn't noticeable.
 When it gets more severe, you may have these symptoms: